DNS Records: How the Web Finds Your Server

 TTL: 3600

-The p=quarantine policy tells receivers to treat failing emails as suspicious and move them to spam. p=reject tells them to reject the email entirely.
-The rua parameter specifies an email address that receives aggregate reports of authentication failures.
+The p=quarantine policy tells receiving servers to treat failing emails as suspicious and move them to spam.
+The p=reject policy tells them to reject the email entirely.
+The rua parameter specifies an email address that receives aggregate reports of authentication failures, which is essential for monitoring whether your email authentication is working correctly.

-A full explanation of how these three protocols work together, including common configuration mistakes and how to read DMARC reports, is available in the guide to SPF, DKIM and DMARC explained.
+A full explanation of how SPF, DKIM, and DMARC work together, including common configuration mistakes and how to interpret DMARC reports, is available in the guide to SPF, DKIM and DMARC explained.

 DNS Propagation: Why Changes Take Time

-DNS records are cached at multiple levels: your ISP's DNS server, your router, your operating system, and individual applications.
-When you change a DNS record, you are changing the authoritative answer, but cached copies of the old record persist until their TTL expires.
+DNS records are cached at multiple levels: your ISP's resolver, your router, your operating system, and individual applications.
+When you change a DNS record, you update the authoritative answer on your nameserver, but cached copies of the old record persist until their TTL expires.

 The TTL value on your records determines how long caches hold the old value.
-A TTL of 3600 means any DNS resolver that cached the record will hold it for one hour.
-The maximum propagation time for any change is equal to the TTL of the original record.
+A TTL of 3600 means any resolver that cached the record will return the old value for up to one hour.
+The maximum time for any change to fully propagate equals the TTL of the original record.

 Before making DNS changes, reduce the TTL to a low value (300 to 3600 seconds) several hours in advance.
-After the change has propagated, you can increase the TTL to a higher value (86400 or more) to reduce DNS query load on your nameservers.
+After the change has propagated and you have confirmed everything works, increase the TTL to a higher value like 86400 seconds to reduce DNS query load on your nameservers.

 dig A yourdomain.co.uk @8.8.8.8